Last Updated on October 24, 2022

 No, it’s a bad idea to short penny stocks.
 Let us explain:

-Even though the median and average penny stock has a negative annual return you are unlikely to make money on the short side.
+Even though the median and average penny stock have a negative annual return you are unlikely to make money on the short side.

 First of all, penny stocks are difficult to locate, meaning you are unlikely to find shares to sell short.